MoreFoxBeans/MoreFoxBeans/README.md

 # 👋🏼 sussy among us 🥶🥶❄

 Hey there!
 I'm Seth H, a 14-year-old self-taught programmer.
 I've been coding since I was seven years old, but only started getting serious when I was about 10.
 My main interests are coding, graphic design, and I also love reading and listening to music.
+I am an avid supporter of the Serial Comma (also known as the Oxford Comma).

 My main programming languages are JavaScript, Processing 4, Python, C, and Lua.
 I also really love programming embedded systems, including game consoles and calculators.
 I have many projects that I haven't yet published to GitHub but I'm working on that :).
 I use Visual Studio Code as my main IDE, with my favorite coding fonts being Comic Mono and Jetbrains Mono.